Belle Gibson: Career and deceit

 Gibson worked for some time as a trainee for catering supply company PFD Food Services in Lytton.
 Social media posts show that by late 2008 she had relocated to Perth, Western Australia.
 She was involved in the skateboarding culture and actively participated in its online community there.
 Gibson moved from Perth to Melbourne in July 2009 and became a mother one year later, at age 18.

 In 2012, Gibson launched her Instagram account, "@healing_belle", claiming she had brain cancer and promoting nutrition and lifestyle interventions.
 The account amassed "200,000 followers within a year".

-She launched The Whole Pantry mobile app in August 2013, at age 21.
+She launched The Whole Pantry mobile app in August 2013, at age 21 (just 2 months shy of her 22nd birthday).

 Gibson reportedly told a prospective business partner in 2014 that she had "several names" that she went under.
 Her mother changed her name five times when she was young, Gibson claimed in an interview with The Australian Women's Weekly.
 Gibson's corporate filings indicate that she is three years younger than she has publicly claimed to be.

 The Whole Pantry

 Gibson's mobile app The Whole Pantry was downloaded 200,000 times within its first month.
 It was voted Apple's Best Food and Drink App of 2013.
 Gibson soon after signed a book deal with Lantern Books, an imprint of Penguin Books, for an accompanying table-top cookbook, which was published in October 2014.
 She further worked with Apple Inc. in September 2014 to transition the app as a privileged pre-installed default third-party inclusion in the Apple Watch's April 2015 launch.
 By early 2015, it was estimated that more than A$1 million had been made in sales of The Whole Pantry app and book.
-Gibson chronicled her battle with cancer on a blog of the same name, but "doubts about her claims surfaced after she failed to deliver a promised $300,000 donation to a charity".
+Gibson chronicled her experience of cancer on a blog of the same name, but "doubts about her claims surfaced after she failed to deliver a promised $300,000 donation to a charity".

 Before doubts were raised about her health and charitable donation claims, Gibson had intended to expand her brand beyond the app, having earlier registered the domain The Whole Life, and advertised in December 2014 to recruit an IT specialist to expand the app and brand portfolio.
 Both The Whole Pantry app and The Whole Life were registered by Gibson's partner, Clive Rothwell, in her corporate name.
 The Whole Pantry registration was amended in March 2015 after the controversy broke.

 The Whole Pantry denied that Gibson had helped any person to reject conventional cancer treatment.
 Critics have quoted social media posts in which she said she had "countless times helped others" to forgo conventional medical treatment for cancer and to treat themselves "naturally", as well as "leading them down natural therapy for everything from fertility, depression, bone damage and other types of cancer".